-Tanzania has sustained relatively high growth in economy this year, bolstered by strengthened private consumption and recovered exports as global restrictions has been eased.
-GDP grew by 5.5% in 2022 supported by the large infrastructure spending, improved power supply mainly from natural gas, which is expected to boost performance of other sectors including manufacturing and trade, revival of the central railway line in standard gauge, increase in the capacity and efficiency of the Dar es Salaam and Tanga ports, increase in financial deepening, implementation of economic policies under the Five-Year Development Plan II (FYDP II) and scaling-up of onshore gas production and construction of Julius Nyerere Hydropower project.
+GDP grew by 5.2% in 2023 on the back of improvements in global economic conditions and domestic reforms to support economic activity and inclusive growth supported by the large infrastructure spending.
+Improved power supply mainly from natural gas helped to boost performance of other sectors including manufacturing and trade.
+Revival of the central railway line in standard gauge has also increased the capacity and efficiency of the Dar es Salaam and Tanga ports, which improved the financial deepening, and financial inclusion programs.